 Online learning platforms have even diversified, so if you want to learn a language, you can use language learning apps and online flashcards.
 And for younger ones, there are the best e-learning online classroom services, too.
-There are also coding platforms for schools, too.
+There are also coding platforms for schools as well.

 For schools and students we've also featured:

-Google Classroom is part of G Suite for Education, and is becoming increasingly common in schools, offering a great way for teachers to connect with students online.
+Google Classroom is becoming increasingly common in schools, offering a great way for teachers to connect with students online.

 On the one hand, it offers a way to directly teach, but the provisions of teaching materials also means that students who are unable to attend classes can still be provided with catch-up works and notes, and the same additional homework.

-With the recent pandemic forcing a lot of students into distance learning, this means that G Suite for Education can really make a difference to teachers and students who might not have already used an online learning platform.
+With the recent pandemic forcing a lot of students into distance learning, this means that Google Classroom can really make a difference to teachers and students who might not have already used an online learning platform.

-Google Classroom uses the standard G Suite office software tools such as Google Docs as well as spreadsheet and presentation applications, audio and video conferencing, not to mention Google Drive for online storage.
+Google Classroom uses the standard Google office software tools such as Google Docs as well as spreadsheet and presentation applications, audio and video conferencing, not to mention Google Drive for online storage.
 Additionally, there are administrative tools to make it easier for teachers to manage their classes.

-However, G Suite for Education comes into two forms - a free platform with all of the above features, and G Suite Enterprise for Education which comes with a nominal cost for extending the features to accommodate larger meetings and streaming capacity, as well as provide additional administrative functions.
+However, Google Classroom comes in two forms: a free platform with all of the above features, and an Enterprise for Education version which comes with a nominal cost for extending the features to accommodate larger meetings and streaming capacity, as well as provide additional administrative functions.

 Docebo is a Learning Management System (LMS) that helps you organize, track and distribute online courses for formal learning, be it for employees, clients or customers.